-Over 4000 people participated in home plan designer Design Basics’ online poll which asked, “If you have a bathtub in your master bath, how often do you take a bath in that tub?”
+Over 4000 people participated in home plan designer Design Basics’ online poll which asked, “If you have a bathtub in your primary bath, how often do you take a bath in that tub?”
 78% of the respondents answered “never.”

-Why the trend towards tubless owner’s bathrooms?
+Why the trend towards tubless primary bathrooms?

 “We’ve only used the tub 3 times in 5 years!” was typical of regrets we heard over having to clean a bathtub that wasn’t being used – especially larger/deeper tubs.
 Another common lament was “Who has time to soak in a tub?”
 Tubless bathrooms may mean less upkeep as well as room for a larger shower, separate vanities or added storage.
 Deleting a fancy tub may also save thousands of dollars—including installation—money that could be spent elsewhere.